 New York State law requires you to meet certain health-related requirements.

-All incoming students must provide an official record of their measles, mumps and rubella immunity and meet the meningitis requirements.
+All incoming students must provide an official record in English of their measles, mumps and rubella immunity and meet the meningitis requirements.
 They must do so before registering for classes.

 These regulations are in accordance with New York State Public Health Law 2165.